Students in a hands-on technology lab at a community college

 • Texas: The Texas Common Course Numbering System facilitates transfer between community colleges and state universities.

-Key to Success: Research from PPIC shows successful transfer students share common traits: they start planning early, attend colleges with strong transfer partnerships, and choose universities with robust support services for transfer students.
+Key to Success: Research from PPIC shows successful transfer students share common traits: they start planning early, attend colleges with strong transfer partnerships, and choose universities with strong support services for transfer students.

 Community College Advantages

-As Dr. Walter Bumphus, president of the American Association of Community Colleges (AACC), noted: "Community colleges have always been gateways to opportunity, but in 2025, they are increasingly engines of innovation in workforce development."
+As Dr. Walter Bumphus, president of the American Association of Community Colleges (AACC), noted: "Community colleges have always been gateways to opportunity, but in 2025, they're increasingly engines of innovation in workforce development."

 Why Community Colleges Excel for Technology Programs